JumpThere/int3c/README.md

 # int3c
-Snippets about recent Malware Analysis
+Snippets about recent Malware Analysis: ELF executable.

 Abstract about this malware: